Aditya-Rai0/Siet-Career-Guider/README.md

 .env
 .venv/
 __pycache__/

 Usage
 Once the setup and configuration are complete, run the Streamlit application with the following command:

-Bash

 streamlit run app.py

 Open your web browser and navigate to the local URL provided by Streamlit (usually http://localhost:8501).

-Project Structure
-Siet-Career-Guider/
-├── .venv/
-├── .gitignore
-├── app.py                  # Main Streamlit application file
-├── career_guidance_system.py # Backend logic for analysis
-├── career_chatbot.py       # RAG chatbot logic and UI
-├── requirements.txt        # Project dependencies
-├── .env                    # Secret API keys (DO NOT COMMIT) └── README.md               # This file
 License
 This project is licensed under the MIT License.
-See the LICENSE file for details.